Filochet/secbench/README.md

 - Thomas Loubier
 - Alexandre Macabies

+## Research Works Using Secbench

+We would be happy to hear about your use of Secbench.
+In [PUBLICATIONS.md](./PUBLICATIONS.md) we list some research works made at CEA which used the Secbench framework.

 ## Acknowledgements

 The open-source release of the Secbench framework is done as part of [PEPR Cybersécurité](https://www.pepr-cybersecurite.fr), [REV project](https://www.pepr-cybersecurite.fr/projet/rev/).